shadowmoose/RedditDownloader/README.md

 RMD comes equipped with a suite of options to let it scan just about anywhere you can find media on Reddit.
-Coupled with its powerful baked-in Filter options to let you specify exactly what type of posts and comments you're looking for (*"I only want Submissions with 'Unicorn' in the title, and no less than 1000 upvotes!"*), RMD makes automatically saving things a breeze.
+Coupled with its powerful baked-in Filter options to let you specify exactly what type of posts and comments you're looking for (*"I only want Submissions with 'Unicorn' in the title, and no less than 1000 upvotes!"*), RMD makes automatically saving things a simple.
 Built in Python, and running headless (without a GUI), you can launch this program anywhere - and it's built from the ground-up to make automation a breeze.

 # RMD Can: